gwappa/amorphys/docs/source/core/protocol-control.rst

 Here, it is described as to how to abstract your stimulus-response sequence (i.e. protocol) during acquisition.

+In case of behavioral tasks, in particular, the description of protocol-control is paired with the description of :doc:`behavioral-model` in the :doc:`tasks <../writing/tasks>` section.

 Currently, it does not belong anywhere in the tree of entities for the sake of simplicity in notation.